loading...

 Objectives:

 b).
-Name at least two strategies to get “buy in” from clients before completing safety plans.
+After completing this training, participants will be able to name at least two strategies to get “buy in” from clients before completing safety plans.

 c).
-Learn and practice completing a client safety plan.
+After completing this training, participants will be able to learn and practice completing a client safety plan.

 Target Audience: